JuliaComputing/Swagger.jl/README.md

 - `error::Union{Nothing,Downloads.RequestError}`: The HTTP error on request failure

 An API call involves the following steps:
+- If a pre request hook is provided, it is invoked with an instance of `Swagger.Ctx` that has the request attributes.
+The hook method is expected to make any modifications it needs to the request attributes before the request is prepared, and return the modified context.
 - The URL to be invoked is prepared by replacing placeholders in the API URL template with the supplied function parameters.
 - If this is a POST request, serialize the instance of `SwaggerModel` provided as the `body` parameter as a JSON document.
+- If a pre request hook is provided, it is invoked with the prepared resource path, body and request headers.
+The hook method is expected to modify and return back a tuple of resource path, body and headers which will be used to make the request.
 - Make the HTTP call to the API endpoint and collect the response.
 - Determine the response type / model, invoke the optional user specified mapping function if one was provided.
 - Convert (deserialize) the response data into the return type and return.